Learn R for Psychology Research: A Crash Course

 Make your own table of summary data

-• see help(summarize) and help(group_by) for details
+first.- see help(summarize) and help(group_by) for details

 example_data %>%